Why We Should Measure Carbon Dioxide (CO2)?

 The first step to fixing this is to start monitoring CO2 levels.
 Once we start measuring CO2 levels in buildings we can start ensuring that fresh air is brought in regularly to ensure CO2 levels are within thresholds.
 Various solutions like Demand Controlled Ventilation (DVC), monitor CO2 levels and automate ventilation to intake fresh air only when needed, helping reduce energy costs.
 Similarly energy recovery ventilators(ERV) can help recover more than upto 75% of latent energy from the stale exhaust air and transfer it to the fresh outside air coming into the building, thus reducing energy costs significantly.
 At home, something as simple as opening the windows to let some fresh air in, when CO2 levels become very high can solve the problem.
 For offices you must talk to your building manager and encourage them to monitor CO2 levels and ventilate the building regularly to ensure that CO2 levels are within limits.
 Similarly in your child's school talk to your school administration and ensure that they are ventilating the classrooms regularly to ensure optimal cognitive development for your child.

-Are you measuring CO2 in your homes and offices and ensuring that it is not effecting your productivity and cognition drastically?
+Are you measuring CO2 in your homes and offices and ensuring that it is not affecting your productivity and cognition drastically?
 If not, then start today.